Steven-Zhang98/learning_note/london_subway_route_finder/London_project.md

 tags:
   - CS
   - Project
-时间:
+时间: 2024-03-15T08:53:00
 ---
+## Design

+### Input-output
-How can we design a London subway system?
+#### How can we design a London subway system?
 ?
+Input and output: Firstly, we must know our program's input and output.
+Users will input their starting station and destination, and our program will give the user the list

 ## Data model definition (class definition)